microsoft/fluentui/packages/web-components/src/calendar/calendar.spec.md

 ### Slots

-- `start` - content before the calendar
-- `end` - content after the calendar
 - `link` - link at the bottom right of the base of the calendar (e.g. "Go to today")
 - `navicon-left` - left icon on header to navigate backwards for months, years, or range of years
 - `navicon-right` - right icon on header to navigate forwards for months, years, or range of years